 Bulk Bag Unloaders Put Safety First

-A jumbo bag unloading system is the first, and often only place, where your employees and your ingredients interact.
-It's also the place where bulk material handling safety starts.
-When designing a jumbo bag unloader system there are ways to not only make it more efficient for your company.
-But make sure your bulk bag unloader contains these safety features, too.
+A bulk bag unloader is a system that is engineered to safely and effectively unload large or jumbo bags.
+The bulk bag unloading system is also the first place where your employees and your ingredients interact.
+This make the bulk bag unloader the part of your process where bulk material handling safety truly starts.
+When designing a bulk bag unloader system there are ways to not only make it more efficient for your company, but also make sure it contains the safety features your team needs.

 Bending, lifting and cutting are all major EHS concerns for every manufacturer.
 Manually unloading 50-pound bags involves all three.
 It's an unpleasant, low-skill and low-value task that is inherently problematic for workplace safety.
 By replacing the manual unloading with a bulk unloading system, a company can solve all those risky steps at once.
 A jumbo bag unloading system that incorporates an electric hoist and trolley removes the manual risks without introducing other risks related to the use of fork trucks in loading the bags.